Security Engineering for ISO 21434: Approach by Example

 \paragraph{Trade-off Analysis.} A trade-off analysis should be carried out to help engineers to choose the best suited solution for the system.
 For example, the security monitor deployed as a proxy might be more expensive (performance-wise) than the one deployed by means of software instrumentation.
 The reason is that the deployed proxy shall intercept each incoming message from the Gateway ECU regardless the destination of the message.
 The security monitor associated to the Body Control ECU shall only intercept messages destined to the Body Control ECU itself.
 Hence, based on the performance impact of such solutions, one may choose the security monitor illustrated in Figure~\ref{fig:firewall-secmon-security-patterns-solution1} over the one illustrated in Figure~\ref{fig:firewall-secmon-security-patterns-solution2}.

-\paragraph{Automated Security Argument Generation.} Once a design solution is chosen, our machinery can construct the security argument based on the (previously and newly) identified threats, and the security pattern that have been proposed.
-That is, our machinery can construct security arguments in the form of a GSN model.
-Figure~\ref{fig:gsn} depicts a (piece of the) GSN model derived from our machinery for the headlamp system.
+\paragraph{Automated Security Argument Generation.} Once a design solution is chosen, the machinery can construct the security argument based on the (previously and newly) identified threats, and the security pattern that have been proposed.
+That is, it can construct security arguments in the form of a GSN model.
+Figure~\ref{fig:gsn} depicts a (piece of the) GSN model derived from the machinery for the headlamp system.
 It includes the identified threat as well as which security pattern can used to mitigate which threat.